spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 Clicking that I'll be taken to the 'Create a new space' page with several options, the default 'Create new space' is good enough for this guide.
-I'll give it a name (I'm calling mine 'SvelteKit example' very imaginative I know 😊) then I'll click the 'Create space' button.
+I'll give it a name (I'm calling mine 'SvelteKit example' very imaginative, I know 😊) then I'll click the 'Create space' button.

 [![storyblok-create-new-space]] [storyblok-create-new-space]